yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Linksys/WRT54GL.rst

 I bought a WRT54GL today and received a v1.1 so I would expect that this is still the latest version.
 OTOH LinkSys claimed that the GL version is specifically targeted at hackers that customize their WRT, so why would they sell one that can not be customized?
 Did anybody else already see a v1.2 at all?  -- TorstenLandschoff

+I tell you.
+I had the Package in my Hand.
+I backed of buying i because, as i sayed, had no confimation it will work.
+It was at Arlt in Freiburg im Breisgau, Germany.
+Possibly only a -DE Version?

 ----
  .
 CategoryModel